anqiaohu/academic-kickstart/content/post/hiring/index.md

 +++
+title = "We are hiring!"
-title = "Full Scholarship for PhD" subtitle = "Two GRA Positions Available in IC Design"
+subtitle = "Two GRA positions available for PhD in IC design" math = true

 # Add a summary to display on homepage (optional).
-summary = "CMOS VLSI Lab led by Dr. Hu is seeking talented individuals for two (2) Ph.D. positions with full scholarship starting Fall 2019 or Spring 2020."
+summary = "Dr. Hu is seeking talented students or working professionals for two (2) Ph.D. positions with graduate research assistant (GRA) appointment."

-date = 2019-03-11T22:32:30-07:00
+date = 2019-03-17T22:22:07-07:00
 draft = false

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
-authors = ["John Hu"]
+authors = []

 # Is this a featured post? (true/false)
 featured = true

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
+tags = []
-tags = ["Team", "Hiring", "Scholarship", "RA"] categories = []
+categories = []

 # Projects (optional).